Table of contents

 This type of firewall protects the applications and services on your computer by managing traffic related to those apps and services.
 That includes any traffic to, from, and by an app or service.

-It prevents the execution of malicious files or code by bad actors.
-There are two types of application layer firewalls—active and passive app firewalls.
+It prevents bad actors from executing malicious files or code.
+There are two types of application-layer firewalls: active and passive app firewalls.

 If you find out or suspect that your Mac is infected, you can take the necessary steps to remove Malware from it.